pozi/PoziConnectConfig/~Shared/SQL/Discrepancy Reports/readme.md

 # Discrepancy Reports - Actionable

+These 'actionable' audits provide immediate feedback to the Council about what needs to be fixed.

 ## Vicmap Parcels Not Found in Council

 The parcel descriptions of Vicmap Parcels, based on the `spi`...